File Encryption Solution Framework (FESF)

 - Performance — An encryption solution has to be secure and it has to be reliable, that’s a given.
 And while customers are willing to accept some overhead for encryption operations, performance is certainly among the top issues with which per file encryption solutions struggle.
 That’s why engineering team members expended a great deal of effort designing performance into FESF from the beginning.
-From the new on-disk structure, to a streamlined interface model to the way we’ve implemented the file system filtering: Performance was a number one goal.
+From the on-disk structure, to a streamlined interface model to the way we’ve implemented the file system filtering: Performance was a number one goal.

 - Efficiency — Encrypted files remain small, even including encryption header and key information.

 - Interoperability — Everyone runs an anti-virus solution on their computer.
 Users expect an encryption solution to “play well” with whatever other software they have running on their machines.
-FESF was designed using the Isolation Filter approach, based on the “same stack” file system filter model OSR pioneered back in the mid-90s and that is now (finally) officially endorsed by Microsoft.
+FESF for Windows was designed using the Isolation Filter approach, based on the “same stack” file system filter model OSR pioneered back in the mid-90s and that is officially endorsed by Microsoft.
 The result: Dramatically increased interoperability with all types of other file system filters.

-FESF User-Mode Components
+FESF for Windows User-Mode Components

 - FESF Policy Service.
 The FESF Policy Service is the interface between FESF and the Client’s components that determine policy.
 The FESF Policy Service receives requests from the FESF Kernel Mode Components, converts them to the expected format, and passes them to the Client-developed Policy DLL.